LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 :rocket:  :rocket:  :rocket: **News**:

+- 2021/11/25 We released our pretrained model, You can download the pretrain models in [here](https://pan.baidu.com/s/1nxmlu_Qs8YNz0NqshNS_ZA) with the password tdg9.

-- 2021/11/24  We release the official code of U-shape Transformer
+- 2021/11/24  We released the official code of U-shape Transformer

-- 2021/11/23  We release LSUI dataset, We released a large-scale underwater image (LSUI) dataset including 5004 image pairs, which involve richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
+- 2021/11/23  We released LSUI dataset, We released a large-scale underwater image (LSUI) dataset including 5004 image pairs, which involve richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
 You can download it from [[here\]](https://pan.baidu.com/s/1rtHIwEmVp9BZDYJ_kb5Wfg).
 The password is 1iya.

   ![avatar](./figs/data.png)